henrikje/laebel/README.md

 This is especially helpful when it is not a well-known port.

 - `net.henko.laebel.<port>.description`: A description of the purpose of the port.
+  The `<port>` should be the port number that the container exposes (which may not be the same as the host port).

 See the [full example](./examples/react-express-mysql/README.md) for examples on how to use these labels.